A digital simulation of the 1933 WurliTzer organ at the St Albans organ museum

 20 November 2021

 In 1933 a three manual ten rank Wurlitzer theatre pipe organ (style 220SP; opus 2183) was installed in the Empire (later the Granada) cinema at Edmonton, north of London .
 The cinema closed in 1968 and it was therefore fortunate that in the following year the organ was acquired by the St Albans organ museum and theatre , restored and then brought into use by a team led by Fred Jennings.
 Around that time I had for many years been well acquainted with the late Bill Walker, who formerly chaired the board of Trustees of the theatre among his other interests and activities until his untimely death in 2003.
 These interests included his positions as CEO both of the Livingston Organ brand of electronic instruments and the Organ Supplies and Services company.
 So I was grateful to the Trustees for permission to digitally sample the Wurlitzer with the intention of developing a sample set for use in the Prog Organ virtual pipe organ , and this forms the subject of this article.
 On the same occasion I sampled the Rutt theatre pipe organ also in the care of the St Albans theatre.
-This is now an extremely rare instrument, and a companion article describing it will appear in due course.
+This is now an extremely rare instrument, and a companion article describing it is available on this site .

 Figure 1.
 The Wurlitzer console at the organ theatre, St Albans, England

 The Wurlitzer console is pictured in Figure 1 and the organ's innards are distributed across three chambers.
 Unusually, this enables the percussions (apart from the piano) to occupy their own chamber and be under separate expression.
 Today the piano is a splendid instrument in its own right, a Weber duo-art grand, though it was not part of the original organ installation.

 Table 1.
 The pipe ranks of the Wurlitzer